It's Rush Limboss, serving humanity simply by showing up.

 They would put something before him.

-There was no question, he was just owned by them.
+He was just owned by them.

-And now the shoes on the other foot, and they are like up in arms.
+And now the shoe's on the other foot and they are like up in arms.

 You know, Governor Walker's campaign was funded by blah, blah, blah.